xumo-on/ontology-test/README.md

 Notice:

+​	1.Every time this program is executed, the migrateCode have to be replaced.Any contract undeployed is correct (In testcase\Ontology\Contract\contract.go), because you cannot migrate the contract to a existing contract.

-​	1.If you want to use your own wallet, please change the fromAccount in contract (In testcase\Ontology\Native\native.go) and copy the new code to function.
+​	2.If you want to use your own wallet, please change the fromAccount in contract (In testcase\Ontology\Native\native.go) and copy the new code to function.

-​	2.Only test noe-boa.
+​	3.Only test noe-boa.